me-soumen/soil-trails/README.md

 🌱 Whether it's the red soil of Tamil Nadu, black cotton soil from Maharashtra, or alluvial soil from the Gangetic plains — every sample has a place here!

-🎯My Goal is to collect soil samples from each states and union territories of India!
+🎯 My Goal is to collect soil samples from each states and union territories of India!

 ---